Latest: State of Commercial Recycling in Omaha

 • CONTAINER STREAM: Empty and Clean Containers (like aluminum/tin/steel cans, and plastics #1, 2, 3, 5) + soft plastics bagged in EnergyBag’s

-But wait!
 Why all the changes?

 The International Influence